 In the late 1970s, PATH began work on our very first project—helping manufacturers in China set up facilities for making high-quality condoms and other contraceptives.
 We played an important part in helping millions of Chinese couples gain access to the reliable contraception that was already available in industrialized countries.

-Over the past three decades we have expanded our efforts to include other health issues and communities throughout Asia.
-Today we have field offices in Cambodia, China, India, Thailand, and Vietnam.
+Over nearly four decades, we have expanded our efforts to include other health issues and communities throughout Asia.
+PATH’s previous work in the region includes successful projects in the Philippines, Indonesia, and Thailand, where our program transitioned to an independent Thai nongovernmental organization called path2health in 2013.
+Today we have field offices in Cambodia, China, India, Myanmar, and Vietnam.
 We are improving health throughout the region.

-PATH has been supporting the reconstruction and development of Cambodia’s health system since 1995.
+PATH has supported the reconstruction and development of Cambodia’s health system since 1995.
 In 1999, we opened our office in Phnom Penh.
-Working with government, nongovernment, and private-sector partners, PATH provides technical support to increase access to essential health interventions in Cambodia.
-Our ability to collaborate effectively with both public- and private-sector partners is essential to the success of initiatives that improve care for a range of health issues, including immunization, reproductive health, child health, and infectious diseases.
+Working with government, nongovernment, and private-sector partners, we provide technical support to increase access to essential health interventions in Cambodia.
+Our ability to collaborate effectively with both public- and private-sector partners is essential to the success of initiatives that improve care for a range of health issues that affect women and children.

 - Improving policies and interventions to strengthen the integration of childhood pneumonia and diarrheal disease activities into broader child survival initiatives.

-- Researching the potential for commercial models to provide sanitation and household water storage and treatment products to low-income consumers.
+- Strengthening private sector–led sanitation initiatives that provide sanitation and household water storage and treatment products to low-income consumers.

 - Implementing programs to empower and enhance the health of young girls in rural China.
 We are giving them the information they need to make healthy decisions—and the confidence to stand by them, despite gender inequities.